 You’ll need a letter from your financial institution stating that you have sufficient funds with that institution to provide $2,500 USD per month for 24 months.
 You must contact the financial institution and have them do this for you.

 Proof Of Citizenship From Home Country

-As with Rentista status, you and all others on the application will need a copy of the information page of your passports, including the most recent entry stamp.
+As with Pensionado status, you and all others on the application will need a copy of the information page of your passports, including the most recent entry stamp.
 Passports need to be valid for a minimum of 6 months from the time of application.
 You and all applicants will also need a certified copy of your individual birth certificates — and marriage certificates, if applicable.

 FBI Background Check

-You will also need to submit fingerprints to the FBI and receive an FBI Background Check Report.
+Again, you will also need to submit fingerprints to the FBI and receive an FBI Background Check Report.